The Art of Bots / Showcase

-The showcase invites bot pioneers – artists, developers, gamers, thinkers and inventors – to draw on histories in automata and movements such as Dada and Fluxus.
-They will highlight the perceived connections between bots and everyday objects, drawing on instructions, accidents and anonymity to agitate, displace and question audiences.
+This showcase invited bot pioneers – artists, developers, gamers, thinkers and inventors – to draw on histories in automata and movements such as Dada and Fluxus.
+They highlighted the perceived connections between bots and everyday objects, drawing on instructions, accidents and anonymity to agitate, displace and question audiences.

-During the showcase new bot projects will be presented and developed by the pioneers of this global micro-community.
-The projects present bots in tangible forms, from having a face and delivering an art class, to ritualistic installations and poetry performances, magic and generative cooking recipes.
-The showcase will be an interactive space for you to discover the creative potential of bots and the active role these small computer programmes play in our life.
+During the showcase new bot projects were presented and developed by the pioneers of this global micro-community.
+These projects presented bots in tangible forms, from having a face and delivering an art class, to ritualistic installations and poetry performances, magic and generative cooking recipes.
+The showcase was an interactive space for people to discover the creative potential of bots and the active role these small computer programmes play in our lives.

 Featuring contributions from Darius Kazemi (USA), Jeff Thompson (USA), Katie Rose Pipkin (USA), Allison Parrish (USA), Shardcore (UK), Julien Deswaef (USA), Matt Webb (UK), Chris Rodley (AUS), Sam Lavigne (USA), Thricedotted (USA) Emma Winston (UK) and Daniel Armengol Altayó (ES).